deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "You were struggling with that?"
 Ava asked, hanging up her jacket and sitting down at Gabriel's dinner table, while Gabriel returned to the kitchen.
 The whole apartment smelled of turkey and potatoes.

 "Yeah.
 Think I've learned just enough about medicine now to know that I know basically *nothing* about medicine.
-It's…crazy." he sighed.
+It's...crazy." he sighed.
 "And for a while there I just wasn't getting it, you know?
 My buddy BASEBALL—you remember BASEBALL?"

 Ava giggled.
 "Hard to forget."

 He laughed.
 "Right.
 Well, he was kicking my ass.
 He's a total natural.
-Me…I mean, I'm starting to get it now, but for a long while there, getting all that knowledge to stay in my head was damn near impossible.
+Me...I mean, I'm starting to get it now, but for a long while there, getting all that knowledge to stay in my head was damn near impossible.
 You've got to learn a lot of the academic stuff before you can start working on the practical, you know?"

 "You always were more of a hands-on kinda guy."
 Gabriel noted, from the kitchen.
 Jess nodded, smiling and looking up at the ceiling with an '*oh yeah*' expression.

 "You were okay though?" she asked.

 "Ah, y'know.
-I was just…frustrated."
+I was just...frustrated."
 Adam's chair creaked as he sat down next to Ava.
 "Like, I'd gone through all the pain of Indoc and all that PT and everything, and here I was struggling with what I'd thought was gonna be the easy bit.
 So yeah, the good news from home helped there.
 Made me feel positive again, and that helped me get past the block.
 Can't say I'm ever going to be a *great* medic, but I'm not gonna be a *bad* medic, either."

 "So you approve?"
 Gabe asked, appearing with the plates.